gianarb/gianarb.github.com/_posts/2016-04-10-docker-inside-docker-and-jenkins-2.markdown

-If you are interested the main article to understand how run docker inside docker is written by [jpetazzo](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/), the idea is run our jenkins container with `-priviled` enabled and share our docker binary and the socket `/var/run/docker.sock` to manage our communications.
+If you are interested the main article to understand how run docker inside docker is written by [jpetazzo](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/), the idea is run our jenkins container with `-privileged` enabled and share our docker binary and the socket `/var/run/docker.sock` to manage our communications.